hoangps/mycert-netcore/README.md

 # mycert-netcore
-Application to online examination and certificate training &amp; qualification
+Application for online examination and certificate training &amp; qualification